How can safety software help you comply with ISO 45001 – Occupational Health and Safety Management Systems Standard?

 The IndustrySafe software does not have any modules (yet) focused specifically on management of change and/or emergency preparedness and response.
 The software, however, provides tools within multiple modules including our home module that can help manage those areas.
 Desperate for more management of change or emergency preparedness and response components in IndustrySafe?
 We would love to hear from you on what you think those modules would entail.

 Clause 9 focuses on ensuring that your organization has a method for monitoring, measuring and evaluating the performance of your OH&S system.
 As part of this performance evaluation process, ISO 45001 includes setting up a process for internal audits as well as management review.

 Safety software systems can include ways to monitor, measure, and evaluate safety performance.
-For example, the IndustrySafe software includes a detailed dashboard module that includes over 80 safety metrics that help our customer monitor, measure and evaluate their performance.
+For example, the IndustrySafe software includes a detailed dashboard of safety metrics that includes over 80 safety metrics that help our customer monitor, measure and evaluate their performance.
 IndustrySafe’s dashboard allows for senior managers and executives to have key review and insight into the safety activities of the organization.
 Like all IndustrySafe modules, you can configure this dashboard to measure the safety metrics important to your organization.